 Tracking metrics will be developed by the BMC to reflect the seasonal site-specific characteristics of each water body.
-In the interim, percentile values will be used to describe typical (50P) or the upper boundary of typical, non-extreme conditions (e.g. 75P) whereas the upper boundary of extreme conditions will be described using, for instance the 90P or 95P.
 The Learning Plan and the information gathered from tracking metrics will be useful to support the development of Triggers and Transboundary Water Quality Objectives (Appendix E3 and E5), as required (see Appendix H1).